dipc-cc/slurm-training/4_monitoring.md

 123456|myuser|RUNNING
 ```
 <div align="justify">
 In these examples, remember to replace <code>123456</code> with the ID of your job, and <code>myuser</code> with your username.
-The full list of format specifiers and options can be found in the [SLURM documentation](https://slurm.schedmd.com/squeue.html).</div>
+The full list of format specifiers and options can be found in the <a href="https://slurm.schedmd.com/squeue.html">SLURM documentation</a>.</div>

 ## sacct
 <div align="justify">